 What else can I do?

 The best way to detect breast cancer at its earliest stage is by having a mammogram.
 You can also perform a breast self-exam at home which can help you become familiar with how your breasts look and feel, so you can report any changes to a health care professional as soon as they are found.
-Talk with your health care provider about breast self-exams to see if they are right for you.
+Talk with your health care provider about your breast health and what is right for you.

 How do I contact the Breast Cancer Screening Program?

 To schedule a screening mammogram, call 1-888-592-9888 (toll-free).

 For other questions, call the mammography department at:

 Queen Elizabeth Hospital: (902) 894-2915 or (902) 894-2924